 "We are fully confident that we would have prevailed," Herbalife General Counsel Mark Friedman said in an e-mailed statement.
 "Settling this matter, however, is in the company's best interest, as it allows us to put it behind us and focus on the future growth of the company."

-One irony in all of this, of course, is that even if there are millions of Herbalife fans paying for and using the company's "Cell Activators" and "Male Factor 1000" pills, those people may just be paying for the placebo effect.
+One irony in all of this, of course, is that even if there are millions of Herbalife fans paying for and using the company's "Cell Activators" and "Male Factor 1000" pills, those people may just be paying for the placebo effect, if anything at all.
 As a manufacturer of supplements, Herbalife's products are not required to undergo FDA-regulated clinical trials and are sold with the warning that they are not intended to treat, prevent, or cure disease.

 In April 2016, a group of multi-level marketing scammers from Britain made off with an estimated $5 million from everyday Australians after a "cashback shopping" scheme collapsed.
 Go Aspire Ltd, formerly Aspire Worldwide, went into insolvency months after investors' so-called "franchise agreements", some of which had been purchased for hundreds of thousands of dollars, were exchanged for shares in the now worthless company.

 It is unclear exactly how many investors lost money.
 One former member who compiled a database said that the current count was 698, but that did not include around 400 early members who were kicked out for not paying ongoing fees.
 Aspire, which deregistered its Australian arm in late 2015, purported to be a cashback loyalty scheme into which members, who paid between $3000 and $30,000 to join, were enticed with promises of earning money for doing nothing.

 Members were promised they could earn so-called "passive income" by signing small businesses up to the payments system to create "micro shopping communities", while also earning commission for signing up other members.
 In theory, customers would be encouraged to make payments at participating stores using the Aspire system.
 The commission paid to the Aspire franchisee who signed up the store would be charged instead of a credit card processing fee.